claygarner94/AI-Royalties/README.md

 * Mixed Ruling (Both Fair Use and NOT Fair Use)
   * _Cariou v.
 Prince, 714 F.3d 694 (2d Cir.
 2013)_

 While there are 4 factors of copyright fair use in the U.S., we attempted to focus our assessment on factor #3, which has to do with the similarity of the images in question.
 There is no perfect way to do this -- given the relatively few cases limited to factor #3 and visual image.
 Some of the cases, such as _Andy Warhol Foundation for the Visual Arts, Inc. v.
-Goldsmith_, were ruled based on the other factors.
+Goldsmith_, were ruled primarily based on another factor.

 ---
 **17 U.S.C. §107: Four Factors for Copyright Fair Use**